carpentries-incubator/hpc-intro/_episodes/17-resources.md

 - "The smaller your job (time, CPUs, memory, etc), the faster it will schedule."
 ---
 <!--
-- scaling testing involves running jobs with increasing resources and measuring the efficiency in order to establish a pattern informed descisions about future job submissions.-->
+- scaling testing involves running jobs with increasing resources and measuring the efficiency in order to establish a pattern informed decisions about future job submissions.-->

 In previous episodes we covered *how* to request resources, but what you may not know is *what* resources you need to request.
 The solution to this problem is testing!
 Understanding the resources you have available and how to use them most efficiently is a vital skill in high performance computing.